 1. Change your engine oil.
 This may seem a tad basic, but it’s important for those cold-start mornings.
 In chilly weather, engine oil doesn’t flow as easily as it does in warmer months, it becomes more viscous.
 That’s doubly true if your oil is on the old side: as oil gets used, it gains more viscous qualities and gets saturated with contaminates.

 This makes it vital to have your oil changed for the winter season.
 Modern engines demand more out of their oil with smaller passages, solenoids, and variable valve timing, making oil changes much more important.
 A great rule of thumb to follow is that if you run conventional oil, you should change it every season.
 If you prefer semi-synthetic, change it every four months.
-Full synthetic should be changed twice a year.
+A full synthetic should be changed twice a year.
+If you don’t keep up to date with regular oil changes then it will be more likely you’ll be replacing some of the components, such as the variable valves or the solenoids, look into more info on valves and solenoids by looking at pages such as https://tameson.com/apps/solenoid-valve/water/water-solenoid-valve-12v/ and others.

 2. Keep your battery charged.
 Isn’t it the worst when you go out to the car first thing on a cold morning to the “wurr-wurr” sound of a weak battery?
 Don’t blame Jack Frost, though.
 The truth is that all those hot summer days have weakened your battery.
-Batteries are often rated in CCA, or Cold Cranking Amps, and as a battery gets weaker, its cold cranking abilities diminish as well.
+I remember my battery died when I was on the highway once.
+I contacted a trending towing startup company and they got me sorted out quickly however if I had checked my battery beforehand, I wouldn’t have broken down.
+Batteries are often rated in CCA or Cold Cranking Amps, and as a battery gets weaker, its cold cranking abilities diminish as well.
 The only way to check the performance of your battery is to have it tested by a credible shop that has a certified tester.
-If your battery tests weak, it might be time for a service and recharge, or possibly a replacement.
+If your battery tests weak, it might be time for service and recharge, or possibly a replacement.

 3. Check your coolant level.
 Coolant doesn’t just keep the engine cool, it also regulates temperatures during the colder months.
 The fluid in your radiator works in tandem with other components to maintain your vehicle’s operating temperature.
 It’s at this temperature your engine will run the most efficient.
 The coolant also heats the cabin through the heater core, which is basically a mini-radiator designed to keep you toasty and warm.